 - Add in all of the dry ingredients.
 Be sure to spoon and level the flour to measure, do not scoop from the bag.

-- Bake for 10-12 minutes, depending on preferred texture.
+- Bake for 10-14 minutes, depending on preferred texture.
 For gooey cookies, take them out when the centers still look slightly undercooked.
 Be sure to only place one cookie sheet in the oven at a time, with only 5-6 cookies on each sheet as these will spread.
-If you want wrinkly edges, slam the cookie sheet down on the oven rack every 3-4 minutes as the cookies bake.